lasso-js/lasso/README.md

 <hr>

-__Sample App:__  :arrow_forward: To try out and experiment with this code, please see the documentation and source code for the [optimizer-cli-config sample app](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-cli-config).
+[:arrow_forward: __Sample App__](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-cli-config) To try out and experiment with this code, please see the documentation and source code for [raptor-samples/optimizer-cli-config](https://github.com/raptorjs3/raptor-samples/tree/master/optimizer-cli-config).

 <hr>